Break Your Heart: Ludacris remix

-In addition to re-working his album for an US release, Cruz tapped US rapper Ludacris on a remix for the US version of "Break Your Heart".
+In addition to re-working his album for a US release, Cruz tapped US rapper Ludacris on a remix for the US version of "Break Your Heart".
 According to Cruz's manager Jamie Binns, Mercury Records president David Massey had suggested that to introduce Cruz to the American market, the single should feature an American rapper with chart credibility.
 Massey and Mercury A&R manager Daniel Werner engineered an introduction with Ludacris' manager Jeff Dixon, who then played the song to Ludacris, who loved the track and within a week his contribution was complete.

 On collaborating with Ludacris, Cruz said, "With Ludacris, pretty much every track he's ever featured on sounds amazing.
 I gave him a quick call and asked him if he could get on the record, and he recorded it and sent it over.
 As I expected, there was nothing I needed to change.
 It sounded perfect.
 He put my name in there, which is great – so people know to pronounce it now properly, hopefully."
 The version featuring Ludacris was originally released digitally as the b-side to "No Other One" in November 2009, before in the United States in February 2010.

 Composition

 "Break Your Heart" is an electropop song featuring a "surging dance-pop" sound, accompanied with Cruz's Auto-Tuned R&B vocals.
-It is written in the key of E♭ major described as a "medium dance groove", and Cruz's vocals span from B♭3 to B4.
+It is written in the key of E♭ major described as a "medium dance groove", Cruz's vocals span from B♭3 to B♭4, and it's tempo has 122 beats per minute.
 According to Jason Draper of Yahoo!
 Music UK, the song is a mix of European and American urban music.
 It includes several tempo changes, which have been compared to that of Jay Sean's "Down".
 The song is filled with boasting lyrics about being a heartbreaker rather than being heartbroken.

 Critical reception

 Although BBC Music called the song a "cheese-fest", the reviewer said "in a weird way it's kind of beautiful", investing in the "Ibiza-inspired R&B trend".
 The review also compared the song to Dizzee Rascal and Cruz's "layered vocals" and "slick production" to OneRepublic and Timbaland's "Apologize".
 Michael Menachem of Billboard said that the "stateside version" turns up the heat with Ludacris' feature as "Cruz's breezy vocals on this electro-pop number have all the warmth of smooth R&B, while producer Fraser T Smith sets up the right ratio of catchy vocals and tempo changes to make a hit".
 Ash Dosanjh of New Musical Express said that Cruz's downfall was when he acts the player, as on "Break Your Heart" and "Dirty Picture".
 Caroline Sullivan of The Guardian said Cruz was "proficient but generic" in the song, but his "autotuned vocals could have been anyone's, and this facelessness is a problem Cruz rarely surmounts."
 Chris Ryan of MTV Buzzworthy said that the song "perfectly embodies Cruz's infectious, dancefloor-friendly sound and sleek, immaculate production", and compares it to Jason Derulo and Akon.